Photo of Female Elected Officials

 12:00 PM – 5:00 PM – Capitol Grounds

 Civic Engagement Fair and voter registration on the front lawn of the Capitol.
-Organizations and vendors confirmed so far include:
+Vendors and organizations include:

 Activities at the Minnesota Woman Suffrage Memorial (located at Rev. Dr. Martin Luther King Jr. Boulevard and Cedar Street)